 In 1967, 50 years ago, the Age Discrimination in Employment Act (ADEA) made employment discrimination against individuals 40 years of age and older illegal.
 The ADEA outlawed blatantly discriminatory hiring practices such as posting job openings that explicitly bar older workers from applying or forcing older workers to retire at specific ages.
-125

 While ADEA made discrimination based on age illegal, such discrimination still exists.
-126 For example, modern age discrimination in the workplace can take the form of an older worker being denied training opportunities made available to younger workers because an employer assumes that the older worker is not tech-savvy enough for the training.
+For example, modern age discrimination in the workplace can take the form of an older worker being denied training opportunities made available to younger workers because an employer assumes that the older worker is not tech-savvy enough for the training.
 It can also take the form of an older worker being denied a promotion in favor of a younger worker because an employer assumes that the older worker will not be with the company for much longer.

-Some employers have found ways to circumvent

-requirements of the ADEA in order to hire younger workers over older ones.
-For example, while the ADEA makes it illegal to "fail or refuse to hire" individuals on the basis of their age, some prospective employers do specify a maximum number of years of experience that eligible job applicants can have or require all eligible applicants to be "digital natives," meaning that they grew up using technology from an early age.127 Other practices include online job applications that make it impossible to apply for a job without filling in one's year of birth or graduation year, as well as application sites that use drop-down menus for these fields that only include years dating back to, for example, the 1970s.128 Despite not explicitly eliminating older workers from consideration, these practices can systematically screen out older workers in a discriminatory manner.
-129
+Some employers have found ways to circumvent requirements of the ADEA in order to hire younger workers over older ones.
+For example, while the ADEA makes it illegal to "fail or refuse to hire" individuals on the basis of their age, some prospective employers do specify a maximum number of years of experience that eligible job applicants can have or require all eligible applicants to be "digital natives," meaning that they grew up using technology from an early age.
+Other practices include online job applications that make it impossible to apply for a job without filling in one's year of birth or graduation year, as well as application sites that use drop-down menus for these fields that only include years dating back to, for example, the 1970s.
+60 Despite not explicitly eliminating older workers from consideration, these practices can systematically screen out older workers in a discriminatory manner.

 Recent studies and surveys have repeatedly illustrated how certain practices significantly disadvantage older workers in today's labor market.
 According to one 2013 AARP survey, nearly two thirds of workers ages 45 to 74 reported that based on what they had seen or experienced, they believed workers still face age discrimination in the workplace today.
-130 This included a significant majority of male employees (57 percent) and nearly three quarters of female employees (72 percent) in this age group.131 Further, multiple experimental studies have documented significant discrimination against older workers in the hiring process, including one recent study that sent out similar resumes to over 13,000 lower-skill positions in 12 cities across 11 states, totaling 40,000 applicants, to see if employers were less likely to respond to the resumes of older workers than to the resumes of younger workers.
-132 The study found that employers were significantly less likely to call back older applicants and that older women appeared to be discriminated against more frequently than older men.
+This included a significant majority of male employees (57 percent) and nearly three quarters of female employees (72 percent) in this age group.
+Further, multiple experimental studies have documented significant discrimination against older workers in the hiring process, including one recent study that sent out similar resumes to over 13,000 lower-skill positions in 12 cities across discrimination-and-hiring-older-workers/.